sts10/linux-config/readme.markdown

    - To publish changes: commit changes, then run `bundle exec jekyll build`, then `git push origin master`
 5. [Disable blinking cursor in gnome-terminal](https://askubuntu.com/a/947573): In terminal: `gsettings set org.gnome.desktop.interface cursor-blink false`

-You can upgrade rbenv with `rbenv_upgrade` (found in `bashrc`).
+You can update the Ruby versions available to rbenv by running `rbenv_upgrade` (found in `bashrc`).

 ## Changing Default Fonts
-Weirdly the only place I could find this is in Gnome Tweak Tool.
+Weirdly the only place I could find this is in Gnome Tweak Tool (which I think I installed via the GUI Pop software store).
 Here are the defaults and what I changed them to:
 ```
   - Window title: Fira Sans SemiBold 10 --> Noto Sans CJK KR Bold 10
   - Interface: Fira Sans Book 10        --> Noto Sans CJK KR Regular 10